 Roman billhooks

-Many examples of Roman tools survive, from those found beneath the ashes of Pompei, to those found in ruins of Roman villas.
-Often illustrations on frescoes or mosaics, or statues, can be seen with a billhook in the hand of a God (e.g. Saturnus) or a humble vineyard worker...
+Many examples of Roman tools survive, from those found beneath the ashes of Pompeii in Italy, to those found in ruins of Roman villas in Britain and elsewhere.
+Often illustrated on frescoes or mosaics, or even on statues, a billhook can be seen in the hand of a God (e.g. Saturnus) or a humble vineyard worker...

-Pre-Roman era, Iron Age, billhooks from the Glastonbury Lake Villages in Somerset, England.
+Pre-Roman era, Iron Age, tools, including several billhooks, from the Glastonbury Lake Villages in Somerset, England.
 Similar socketed billhooks are still found today in Morocco and southern Spain.

-Not Roman, but a 20th century example from Spain, showing how this type has remained unchanged for over 2000 years.
+Not Roman, but a 20th century example from Spain (possibly imported from Morocco).
+Compared to the British examples above, it shows how this type has remained unchanged for over 2000 years.

-This one from Finland, also 20th century - without provenance it is difficult to identify a tool just by its shape.
+This one from Finland, is also 20th century.
+It shows how without provenance it is difficult to identify either the origins or the age of a tool just by its shape.

 Roman era from Lakenheath (UK) - British Museum collection.

 Roman era, Seine & Marne region of France.
-Note the similarities with the one from Hod Hill (UK) above..
+Note the similarities with the one from Lakenheath (UK) above..

 This one also from France - probably Roman, but we will never know!!
 It was found by a young lad with a metal detector.
 He posted the images on a French detector's forum, where I found it.
 By the time I contacted him he had thrown it away as valueless.
 He had no idea of its historical value...